Farewell, Central Asia

 I read an interesting book last year, Nuclear War: A Scenario.
 (Warning: Not good reading for the anxiety-afflicted.)
 It sets out step by step how within a couple of hours in any 24-hour cycle, a chain reaction of missile exchanges could result in an unstoppable Armageddon.
 Thankfully, half the world would be asleep through it all.

-And all this satanic power is in the hands of a few dozen men – not a single woman – most of whom are ruthless aging dictators, and at least one doddering vindictive idiot on the cusp of extreme dementia.
+And all this satanic power is in the hands of a few dozen men – not a single woman – most of whom are ruthless aging dictators, and at least one doddering vindictive idiot on the cusp of severe dementia.
 What a strange species we are.